Disjunctive normal form: Definition

 A logical formula is considered to be in DNF if it is a disjunction of one or more conjunctions of one or more literals.
-A DNF formula is in full disjunctive normal form if each of its variables appears exactly once in every conjunction.
+A DNF formula is in full disjunctive normal form if each of its variables appears exactly once in every conjunction and each conjunction appears at most once (up to the order of variables).
 As in conjunctive normal form (CNF), the only propositional operators in DNF are and ($\wedge$), or ($\vee$), and not ($\neg$).
 The not operator can only be used as part of a literal, which means that it can only precede a propositional variable.

 The following is a context-free grammar for DNF: